matzar/markdown-cv/index.md

 ## Currently 📆

-Working at a Silicon Valley starup as a software engineer I develop tools in [Angular 13](https://angular.io) and web components in [StencilJS](https://stenciljs.com/) using [TypeScript](https://www.typescriptlang.org) and graphics programming with [threejs](https://threejs.org).
+Working at a Silicon Valley starup as a software engineer I develop tools in [Angular 14](https://angular.io) and web components in [StencilJS](https://stenciljs.com/) using [TypeScript](https://www.typescriptlang.org) and graphics programming with [threejs](https://threejs.org).
 I take care of CI/CD pipeline, mentor interns and new employees and lead the tool development team.
 <br>

+## Specialized in 👨‍🎓

+Angular, Ionic, Stencil, TypeScript/JavaScript, RxJS, Linear Algebra, Quaternions, C++, git bash

 ## Professional accomplishments 🎖